Parker-Bartlett/columbus-beer/README.md

 # columbus-beer

-Columbus Beer is a full stack web application that uses server side rendering that allows users to rate and review local beers.
+Columbus Beer is a full stack web application that uses server side rendering allowing users to rate and review local beers.

 ## Getting Started